Silvanet Wildfire Sensor

 The dimensions of the Silvanet sensor are (LxWxH) 19 cm x 9.11 cm x 1.34 cm.
 The sensor weighs 136 g.

-Ingress protection of the housing is IP65.
-This means the housing is completely protected against dust and water resistance.
+Ingress protection of the housing is IP67.
+This means the housing is completely protected against dust and is watertight.

-Silvanet sensors detect the environment within a range of 80 m to 100 m (260 ft to 320 ft) for 60 min detection of 2m x 2m fire.
+Silvanet sensors can detect environmental air quality within a radius of 80 m to 100 m (260 ft to 320 ft) for a 60 minute detection time of a 2 m x 2 m fire.
 It can communicate with Mesh and Border Gateways that are 1 km away from the sensor, depending on topology.

 BME688 gas sensor

 The Silvanet Wildfire sensor uses the Bosch BME688 Gas Sensor to monitor the microclimate of the forest.
-It is a low-energy hydrogen sensor that detects the presence of a smoldering fire over distances of up to 115m.
-The gas sensor detects the presence of Volatile Organic Compounds (VoCs) and Volatile Sulfur Compounds (VSC) and detects these compounds at <20 ppm.
-The Silvanet Wildfire Sensor uses this gas sensor to monitor the microclimate of the forest.
+It is a low-energy hydrogen sensor that detects the presence of a smoldering fire over distances of up to 115 m.

 This gas sensor has built-in environmental sensing using Artificial Intelligence (AI) to generate a normalized value for the environment in which it has been placed.